-The Global Design Thinking Week (GDTW) is the introductory Design Thinking study program designed by the HPI School of Design Thinking.
+The Global Design Thinking Workshop (GDTW) is the introductory Design Thinking study program designed by the HPI School of Design Thinking.
 The program consists of five different workshops that offer deep dives into the most important aspects of the Design Thinking approach.

 We implement this as a project-based course, where participants collaborate in each workshop with a project partner organization (NPOs and NGOs, large enterprises, young start-ups, social organizations, or research institutes and universities).
 Together with out project partner, we develop a suitable Design Challenge for the respective topic of the workshop.
 The Global Design Thinking Workshop runs over the course of four weeks and consists of seven intensive workshop days, including two mandatory days for project partners.

 We have for example been partnering with the Federal Association for Skilled Crafts (Zentralverband des Handwerks), Deutsche Bahn, ING Diba, Bundesverband der Deutschen Industrie (BDI) and Interhyp to develop innovations, ideas and solutions.